jenniferphilp/final_project/README.md

 This app consists of 4 games for early learners and is appropriate for the Ontario Kindergarten curriculum.
 It is separated into two branches, literacy and numeracy.

-It is currently still being modified for tablet and mobile use.